 How To Tweet Your Way to a Job Lead

 The value of your tweets.
-Now that you have set up your Twitter account, what do you tweet in order to get closer to an actual job lead?
-There are many steps you can take to job search via Twitter but in this blog post, I will focus on your tweets’ content because a great tweet can propel you closer to a job–a bad tweet can help you lose the job you currently have…AND QUICKLY!
+Now that you have set up your Twitter account, what do you tweet to get closer to an actual job lead?
+There are many steps you can take to job search via Twitter, but in this blog post, I will focus on your tweets’ content because a great tweet can propel you closer to a job–a bad tweet can help you lose the job you currently have…AND QUICKLY!

-Don’t tweet anything you would not say in person to your future boss.For some odd reason people share more than they should via their tweets.
-You should be even more cautious because what goes online stays online, forever!
+Don’t tweet anything you would not say in person to your future boss.
+For some odd reason, people share more than they should via their tweets.
+You should be even more cautious because what goes online stays online forever!
 Be tactful and remember that employers will Google you!

 Hashtags.
 Adding a hashtag (#) to your industry keyword (e.g., #nurse, #CEO, #sourcing manager, etc.) will help professionals within your industry find you when they conduct an on-topic search.

-Sample Keywords and Hash Tags in Tweets:
+Sample Keywords and Hashtags in Tweets:

 #Webdesign: beautiful layouts that are also search engine friendly are essential for great #SEO.

-Tweet your resume in moderation.
-Yes, you are on Twitter to job search — I understand.
+Yes, you are on Twitter for a job search — I understand.
 Yet, don’t tweet your resume with every other tweet.
 Hold back a bit.
 Find folks to follow, share tweets, gain followers, network, then tweet your resume once a week and ask others to RT it.
-People help those they like–not those that annoy them.
+People help those they like–not those who annoy them.

-Twitter is just one tool.Twitter is one method for you to go about networking and creating your own job opportunities.
-Don’t ever sit back and wait for someone to magically tweet a great lead for you.
-Just like your resume, cover letter, and other career marketing tools — Twitter it is just one tool.
+You can use Twitter to network and create your own job opportunities.
+Never wait for someone to magically tweet an excellent lead for you.
+Just like your resume, cover letter, and other career marketing tools — Twitter is just one tool.

 Rosa Elizabeth Vargas